Lamar Brown

 Scouting Report

-Lamar Brown is a rare, elite two-way line of scrimmage prospect with the physical traits and athletic profile to be a multi-year starter at a major Power 5 program.
-He possesses a unique combination of size, power, and agility that makes him a five-star talent as either an offensive or defensive lineman.
-His commitment to LSU provides the Tigers with a foundational piece for their 2026 class.
+Lamar Brown is a rare, elite two-way line prospect with the physical traits and athletic profile to be a dominant force at the high-major level.
+Possessing a unique combination of size, power, and agility, he projects as a potential early-impact player and a high-round NFL Draft candidate on either the offensive or defensive line.

 Physical Profile

-Standing at approximately 6-foot-4 and weighing between 285 and 295 pounds, Brown has a powerful and well-proportioned frame.
-His background as a state champion in shot put and discus underscores his explosive power, which is evident on the field.
-For a player of his size, he displays rare athleticism, including quickness and agility in tight quarters.
-His plus length, with arms reported around 34 inches, is a significant asset for either side of the line.
+Standing at a verified 6-foot-4 and weighing between 285 and 295 pounds, Brown has a powerful and well-proportioned frame.
+His background as a state champion in shot put and discus is a clear indicator of his explosive power, which is evident on the field.
+For a player of his size, he is exceptionally light on his feet, demonstrating quickness and the ability to redirect with ease.
+His athleticism is not just functional; it's elite, as shown by his impressive testing numbers on the national camp circuit.
+This combination of size, strength, and agility makes him a versatile prospect who can excel at multiple positions along the line of scrimmage.

 Play Style